 And, believe it or not, it still got worse.

 Unfortunately… people tend to have long memories.
 So, even today, horses get quickly diagnosed with navicular disease, based on a simple series of steps, and they get treated with a drug that’s almost certain not to work.
 There are new drugs, too – and there’s good reason to believe that they don’t do much, either.
 But the kicker is: the horses still get better.
 Of course – and you know this, having read this far – the reason that some of these horses get better is they didn’t have the problem in the first place.
-The problem still persists in the prepurchase arena, too, where good sounds horses get condemned for having “pre-navicular” or “navicular changes” when, in fact, there’s no evidence that these horses have any problem at all.
+They got better in spite of their treatment, not because of it.
+The problem still persists in the prepurchase arena, too, where good sound horses can get condemned for having “pre-navicular” or “navicular changes” when, in fact, there’s no evidence that these horses have – or will have – any problem at all.

 So, look, if your horse gets diagnosed with navicular disease, or if your horse gets rejected on a prepurchase exam, don’t necessarily despair.
 Make sure that it’s a diagnosis that’s arrived at carefully.
 Make sure that your horse gets plenty of time off to allow other things in his foot to heal; a good number of problems related to the foot will heal with time (and may be assisted by good shoeing).
 And forget about the isoxsuprine, because it almost certainly can’t work.